SoftwareHeritage/swh-docs/docs/user/deposit/explanations/deposit.rst

 properly, alongside data and publications.
 Software that was built for research as part of the open science ecosystem should be archived, referenced, described and cited.

-When depositing in Software Heritage you can describe a software artifact properly with specific metadata properties and it will be safely saved in the universal software archive.
+When depositing in |swh| you can describe a software artifact properly with specific metadata properties and it will be safely saved in the universal software archive.

 Aggregators
 ~~~~~~~~~~~